-Insulation is an often misunderstood concept.
-People associate it with keeping warm: when purchasing a jacket or coat for cold weather, shoppers look for an item with effective insulation.
+Insulation is often a misunderstood concept.
+People associate it with keeping warm: i.e. when purchasing a jacket or coat for cold weather, shoppers look for an item with effective insulation.
 They also think the same way about the insulation in the walls and ceilings of their homes: they help keep the house cozy during the winter.

 But insulation is both for keeping warm and for keeping cool.
 What insulation actually does is stop the movement of heat with a thermal barrier.
 In cold weather, house insulation traps heat indoors to help people stay warm.
 In hot weather, the insulation prevents heat from entering a home and raising the temperature to uncomfortable levels.

-Reasons That More Insulation Might Be Good for the Summer
+Reasons That More Insulation Might Be Good For The Summer

 A specific area to focus on in your home when it comes to insulation is the attic.
 This region of a house will grow hotter than any other during the summer, since the sunlight beats down on the roof and the radiant energy raises the temperature to extreme levels, sometimes higher than 130°F!
-Without a thick barrier of insulation between the attic and the rest of the house, this heat will drift downward and can raise the indoor temperature 10°F or more—a significant amount that can mean the difference between whether the AC is kept on or off.
+Without a thick barrier of insulation between the attic and the rest of the house, this heat will drift downward and can raise the indoor temperature 10°F or more—a significant amount that can mean the difference between turning the AC on or off.